eugeneswalker/exawind-summit/README.md

-## Amr-Wind Containerized GPU Examples for OLCF Summit
+## ExaWind Containerized Examples for OLCF Summit

 **Table of Contents**
-1. Running the Dual-node GPU Example on OLCF Summit
+1. Running the Dual-node Amr-Wind GPU Example on OLCF Summit
+2. Running the Single-node Nalu-Wind CPU Example on OLCF Summit
-2. Building the Docker image
+3. Building the Docker image
-3. Building the Singularity image
+4. Building the Singularity image

-### 1. Running the Dual-Node GPU Example on OLCF Summit
+### 1. Running the Dual-node Amr-Wind GPU Example on OLCF Summit

 1. Clone this repo
 ```